INSIGHTSNews & Events

 Probate

-• Rowan’s probate practice often overlaps with her property work, arguments of common intention constructive trust and proprietary estoppel on behalf of the estate of equitable beneficiaries.
+• Rowan’s growing probate practice often overlaps with her property work, arguments of common intention constructive trust and proprietary estoppel on behalf of the estate or equitable beneficiaries.

-• One such case started as a Part 8 claim by a father for a declaration against his daughter in circumstances where he had bought the property as a sole owner in 2005, but his daughter had lived there for 15 years, on the understanding she was the 100% beneficiary.
-She issued a probate counterclaim 8 years after limitation had expired on her potential claim pursuant to the Inheritance (Provision for Family and Dependents) Act 1975 claim.
+• Notable case 1: Part 8 claim by a father for a declaration of sole beneficial ownership against his daughter in circumstances where he had bought the in 2005, but his daughter had lived there for 15 years, on the understanding she was the 100% beneficiary.
+She issued a probate counterclaim 8 years after limitation on a potential claim pursuant to the Inheritance (Provision for Family and Dependents) Act 1975 against her late mother’s estate.

-• One of Rowan’s current contentious probate matters involves a factual dispute between the testatrix’ friends who recall there was an original will stored at solicitors offices, however that solicitor had since merged with another firm and denied having ever held the original will.
-There is dispute as to whether a presumption in favour of the revocation of the will arises on the facts of the case, and whether there is sufficient evidence to rebut that presumption.
-The case is to propound in favour of the copy of the will.
-The case bears striking similarities to Blyth v Sykes 2019] EWHC 54 (Ch).
+• Notable case 2: An original will seemingly stored at solicitors offices, the solicitor had since merged with another firm and denied having ever held the original will.
+The dispute involves a presumption in favour of the revocation of the will and an application to propound in favour of the copy of the will.
+The case bears striking similarities to Blyth v Sykes [2019] EWHC 54 (Ch).

-• Many of Rowan’s probate matters have involving advising and drafting Beddoe orders, to ensure executors have indemnity for costs from the estate before issuing or defending litigation.
+• Rowan is familiar with advising and drafting Beddoe orders, to ensure executors have indemnity for costs from the estate before issuing or defending litigation.

 Employment